joanneberryunionsquare/joanneberryunionsquare.com/1about.md

 ABCDE stands for:

-Avoiding displacement of our neighbors
+*A*voiding displacement of our neighbors<br />
-Building a strong membership base
+*B*uilding a strong membership base<br />
-Community benefit negotiations that hold developers accountable Democratizing development so it benefits the many, not the few Evaluating and advising on development proposals
+*C*ommunity benefit negotiations that hold developers accountable<br />
+*D*emocratizing development so it benefits the many, not the few<br />
+*E*valuating and advising on development proposals

-To learn more about this fantastic group and its members click [here](https://abcdeusnc.tumblr.com)
+To learn more about this fantastic group and its members [click here](https://abcdeusnc.tumblr.com)